nschlia/ffmpegfs/README.md

 This can let you use a multi media file collection with software and/or hardware which only understands one of the supported output formats, or transcode files through simple drag-and-drop in a file browser.

 For live streaming select *WebM* or *MP4* for best results.
-If video transcoding is not required *MP3* will also do, but *WebM* and *MP4* create better results.
-The *OGG* encoder is not fast enough for real-time recoding files.
+If video transcoding is not required, *MP3* will also do, but *WebM* and *MP4* create better results.
+The *OGG* encoder is not fast enough for real-time recoding of files.

 When a destination *JPG*, *PNG* or *BMP* is chosen, all frames of a video source file will be presented in a virtual directory named after the source file.
 Audio will not be available.

-Selecting *HLS* creates a directory with TS segments together with a M3U playlist (index_0_av.m3u8 and master.m3u8).
+Selecting *HLS* creates a directory with TS segments together with an M3U playlist (index_0_av.m3u8 and master.m3u8).
 There is also a hls.html that can be opened in a browser to play the segments.

 Please note that the files must be on a web server because restrictions prevent most browsers from opening the files from disk.
 See [FIXING PROBLEMS](README.md#fixing-problems) for details.